Sonukr/react-gitbook/lectures/02-further-react-info/03-Component-Lifecycle.md

 }
 ```

+Notice that in the constructor, `this.addFruit` is bound to the class - `this.addFruit = this.addFruit.bind(this);`

+Now, if I pass `this.addFruit` to a child component as an onChange callback, it will be bound to `FruitTable` and will update its state when it's invoked.

 Again, you _don't_ need a constructor in every React component.
 If you need to initialize state by props or bind methods, the constructor is where you do it.

 ## `componentWillMount()`

+This method is called immediately before a component is rendered to the DOM.
 You generally won't need to use this method.
 Advanced use-cases like server-rendering are usually the only ones in which `componentWillMount` is needed.

 ## `componentDidMount()` and `componentWillUnmount()`

 The `componentDidMount` method is called once, immediately after your component is rendered to the DOM.
-If you want to make an AJAX request when your component first renders, this is where to do it (_not_ in the constructor, or in `componentWillMount`).
+If you want to make an AJAX request when your component first renders, this is where to do it (_not_ in the constructor, or in `componentWillMount`). `componentWillMount` shouldn't be used for server requests because it may be invoked multiple times before render in future versions of React.
+[Side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) should be avoided in the `constructor`, and so server requests shouldn't be made there.
+The accepted answer on [this Stack Overflow](http://stackoverflow.com/questions/41612200/in-react-js-should-i-make-my-initial-network-request-in-componentwillmount-or-co) from a member of the React team at Facebook gives more detail.
 In the following example, I fetch data from the server, then set the state of the component using the response.

 ```javascript
 componentDidMount() {